davemollen/dm-TimeWarp/README.md

 If you want to compile the vst3 plugin for mac you should run `./scripts/build-vst3-for-mac.sh`.
 This will compile and copy the plugin to the default plugin folder.

-If you want to compile the vst3 plugin on other systems you should go into the nih-plug directory and run `cargo xtask bundle dm_grain_stretch --release`.
+If you want to compile the vst3 plugin on other systems you should go into the nih-plug directory and run `cargo xtask bundle dm_time_warp --release`.
 Once finished, copy the compiled plugin from [/target/bundled](./nih-plug/target/bundled) into your plugin folder.

 ### CLAP installation

-If you want to compile the CLAP plugin you should go into the nih-plug directory and run `cargo xtask bundle dm_grain_stretch --release`.
+If you want to compile the CLAP plugin you should go into the nih-plug directory and run `cargo xtask bundle dm_time_warp --release`.
 Once finished, copy the compiled plugin from [/target/bundled](./nih-plug/target/bundled) into your plugin folder.

 ### VST installation